Sergio Denis: Personal life

 During most of his career, Denis had love affairs with famous women, such as actress/TV hostess Susana Giménez and actress/producer Cris Morena.
 He was married once, and was divorced.
-He had one son Federico and two daughters Bárbara and Victoria...
-His nephew Iván helped him designing his official website.
+He had one son Federico and two daughters, Bárbara and Victoria.
+His nephew Iván helped him design his official website.

 In 2007, Sergio Denis was dating a girl named Melisa Durán, when she was selected to participate in the TV programme Gran Hermano 2007 broadcast by Telefe.
 Just a week after entering the house, Durán cheated on Denis with another contestant of the reality show.
 Her infidelity caused both the breaking up of the couple and her expulsion from the house, with more than 80% of votes against her.

 On 14 May 2007, while on tour in Asunción, Paraguay, he suffered a decompensation that caused a cardiopulmonary arrest.
 Denis was admitted to the Sanatorio San Roque of that city unconscious and without vital signs, but he was resuscitated.
 The following day, the doctors disconnected him from the artificial respirator, and after a period of observation, he returned to his normal life.

 On 11 March 2019, he suffered a 3-meter (10-foot) fall from the stage during a concert in San Miguel de Tucumán.
 Unconscious and with a broken shoulder, he was transported to a hospital, where he was put into an induced coma.
 He died without having woken up on 15 May 2020, a year and two months after his fall.